sec-fortress/CRTP-Notes/Domain Privilege Escalation.md

 # **Learning Objective 17**

 - Find a computer object in dcorp domain where we have Write permissions.
-Abuse the Write permissions to access that computer as Domain Admin.
+- Abuse the Write permissions to access that computer as Domain Admin.

+## **Solution**

+**_Coming Soon_**

+# **Across Trusts**

+- Across Domains - Implicit two way trust relationship.
+- Across Forests - Trust relationship needs to be established.